 Heroku recently announced early access to the new Heroku Kafka service and while I’ve heard great things about Apache Kafka I hadn’t played with it because I’m too lazy to set that kind of stuff up on my own.
 Now that I can setup a Kafka cluster just by provisioning a Heroku Addon I figured it was time to give it a try.
 If you aren’t familiar with Kafka it is kinda a next generation messaging system.

+Update: I’ve added instructions for a cooling system at the bottom of this post.
 Recently I needed to create a mock HVAC system so that I could have a portable smart thermostat for various demos.
 I searched around but couldn’t find any such thing.
 So with some sleuthing and the help of my friend Bruce Eckel I was able to build a simple system that powers a smart thermostat and simulates a heating system.
-This post will document how to do this in case anyone else ever needs such a thing.

 Great developer experiences allow you go from nothing to something amazing in under ten minutes.
 So I’m always trying to see how much I can minimize getting started experiences.
 My latest attempt is to deploy a Spring Boot app on Heroku, download the source to a developer’s machine, setup & run the app locally, make & test changes, and then redeploy those changes — all in under ten minutes (assuming a fast internet connection).

 This weekend I’m at the Go Code Colorado Challenge Weekend event in Durango.
 The purpose of Go Code Colorado 2016 is for teams to build something useful for businesses using one or more of the Colorado Public Datasets.
 Some teams are using Salesforce for the back-office / business process side of the app they are building.
 So I decided to see if I could pull a Colorado Public Dataset into Salesforce.